ks-7-afk/nerf_in_dynamic/README.md

         --pipeline.datamanager.camera-optimizer.mode off

 ```
---output-dir: Specifies the directory where the training outputs (model, logs, etc.) will be saved.
+`--output-dir`: Specifies the directory where the training outputs (model, logs, etc.) will be saved.

---data: Path to the directory containing the RGB images for training.
+`--data`: Path to the directory containing the RGB images for training.
 ## Evaluate
 To evaluate the trained model, run the following command:
 ```bash